eiccodesign/eic_geometry/README.md

 ## Running the simulation
 `scripts/run_sim_hepmc.sh` generates a HepMC file and feeds it to npsim and DD4hep.
 The resulting sim file is then sent through Juggler for digitization, reconstruction, and clustering.
 The sim and reco files are saved.

-To run the simulation, use `$DETECTOR_PATH/scripts/run_sim_hepmc.sh` after sourcing `setup_env.sh` from `generate_data`.
+To run the simulation, use `$DETECTOR_PATH/scripts/run_sim_hepmc.sh` after sourcing `setup.sh`.

 Some basic, adjustable paramaters are listed at the top of `run_sim_hepmc.sh` and the particle type, momentum, and number of events can be fed in with options `-part`, `-p`, and `-n`, respectively.

 The simulation can be run from any directory and the output data will be stored in your current working directory. `scripts/hadron_endcap_reco.py` controls the digitization, reconstruction, and clustering.
-The clustering for the HCal insert isn't completely correct curently and needs adjusting (it will still run and generate output files though).

 #### NOTE: If you remove/add any detector components from the simulation, you must also remove/add the related lines in `scripts/hadron_endcap_reco.py`

 ## Output
 There will be two output files: a sim file and a reco file.
 The sim file contains the Geant4 level information while the reco file contains the digitized and reconstructed information.
 Both contain information about the MCParticles.
-Use the `XHitsReco` and `XClusters` branches in the reco files, where `X` is a detector name.
+Use the `XHitsReco` branches in the reco files, where `X` is a detector name.

 <!--
 ## Addressing Homogenous ECal